aliashafi/summit/README.md

   2. Storing a whole gpx file in AWS - Storing a whole file would avoid the whole problem of trying to keep coordinates limited to a database row.
 Every time that I would need the data in the frontend, I would fetch the file and parse it live to get all necessary info for that certain view.
 Downside is that I would have the parse the file live - this would greatly slow down production speed.
 If I were to optimize that, it would certainly be the way to go.

   3. Storing the coordinates as text *(what I actually did)* - Its not an array, and its not a file.
 Storing the coordinates as text give me the freedom of having the data on demand in my table, but also not limiting myself with arrays.
 When I needed the data on my frontend, I fetch the coordinate row (saved as datatype text) and parse it into a json object to use for relavent features.

+ ### Activity Show Feature

+Integrating a real-time interactive map feature that allows users to easily analyze elevation and statistical data was one of my largest challenges.
+I used MapBox API to render the maps and display a GeoJSON route and ReChart to graph elevation data.
+When a user mouses over a portion on the graph, a dot that representes their current location on the route should update.
+Each sub feature exists in a different component.
+So, how do I allow these components to talk to eachother, my options: (1) utilizing local state to pass information downto and upfrom parent and child components, ...